borh/clj-sudachi/README.md

 Further note that you will need Clojure 1.9 (currently tested with alpha14) to use this library as it makes heavy use of clojure.spec.

+This project uses [boot](http://boot-clj.com/) for build tooling.

 ## Usage

+From your project:

 ```clojure
 (require '[clj-jumanpp.core :as jumanpp])